silversub/terraform/provider/vpc-gen2-resources.md

 ### Sample Terraform code
 {: #floating-ip-sample}

-The following example shows how to create a {{site.data.keyword.vsi_is_short_notm}} instance and associate a floating IP address to the primary network interface of the virtual server instance.
+The following example shows how to create a {{site.data.keyword.vsi_is_short}} instance and associate a floating IP address to the primary network interface of the virtual server instance.

 ```
 resource "ibm_is_instance" "testacc_instance" {